Seu carrinho está vazio no momento.

-These were the categories of counter that we distilled from reading the feature lists of money counters advertised on the internet.
+These were the categories of money-counting machine that we distilled from reading the feature lists of money counters advertised on the internet.
 Some bill counter models combined the capabilities of two or more categories.
 This made it harder to choose the correct one for our specific application.

 We would have bought one of these hybrid machines only if it was particularly good at doing the main function for which we needed it.

 Our categories of money counter and a description of their uses, in order of simplest to most complex, were: